-New sites are being developed in the Rovuma basin (Cabo Delgado) that holds over 180 tcf of natural gas reserves.
-Production is due to start in 2022, and Mozambique is expected to become a major natural gas exporter in 2023.
+New sites are being developed in the Rovuma basin (Cabo Delgado) that holds over 180 TCF of liquified natural gas (LNG) reserves .
+Production was due to start in 2022, however, due to security constraints in the sites surrounding areas it was postponed to 2023.
+Mozambique is expected to become one of the major LNG exporters in 2024.

-In terms of other fuel, the ports of Matola (Maputo), Beira and Nacala all have import terminals.
+In terms of other fuels, the ports of Matola (Maputo), Beira and Nacala all have import terminals.
 Plans are underway to establish a fuel refinery at Nacala, however work has not yet started and it may be some time before it is operational.
-The extent to which it will provide fuel for the Mozambique domestic market also remains questionable.
+The extent to which it will provide fuel for the Mozambique domestic market also remains undetermined.

 Are there national priorities in the availability of fuel? (i.e. are there restrictions or priorities for the provision of fuel such as to the military?)